GenericMappingTools/gmt/doc/rst/source/supplements/misc/dimfilter.rst

 ---------------

 The dim.template.sh is a skeleton shell script that can be used to set up a complete DiM analysis, including the MAD analysis.
+It is obtained via the **-L** option.

 Reference
 ---------